a11smiles/devnexus-2017-typescript-breakout/step 5/README.md

 ```

 **Explanation:**
+  1. We import the necessary object types from express to be used in TypeScript.
+  2. We then create our two routes that call the data layer we implemented above.
+  3. Notice that 'book' has been removed from the two URLs as we'll map that in the next step.

 ## Create API Routes Controller
 To keep our project organized and our express application file clean, let's create a single, master API controller that will allow us to add API routes should we need to later.